davidgiven/fluxengine/doc/disk-apple2.md

 ```

 If your image is in logical sector ordering (images intended for emulators
-usually are), specify a modifier of `appledos` or `prodos`:
+usually are), specify a modifier of `--appledos` or `--prodos`:

 ```
-fluxengine write apple2 prodos -i apple2.img
+fluxengine write apple2 --prodos -i apple2.img
 ```